 She’s looking for validation that she can handle more adult responsibilities even though she’s still very much in need of mom and dad.

 Right now she has a big imagination, so give her all the tools she needs to foster her creative expression.
-Toys that allow open-ended play are some of the best tools for her cognitive development now.
+Gifts for 5 year old girls that allow open-ended play are some of the best tools for her cognitive development now.

 She likely has a lot of energy and giving her a chance to vent it is a great way to keep her occupied.
 She’s mastered all her gross motor skills, but her fine motor skills and balance needs some work.
-Give her a chance to use her balance and her coordination with toys that get her outside and playing.
+Give her a chance to enhance her skills during playtime, to use her balance and her coordination with toys that get her outside and playing.